 • Ignite meets on Sunday’s during worship and is open to P7-S2’s.

 • Fuel, our younger youth group, meets each Thursday from 7-9pm and is open to P7-S3’s.

 • Diesel, our older youth group, meets each Monday from 7-9pm and is open to S3-6’s.

-Also, after evening services on the 1st and 3rd Sunday’s of the month, we go to the Webb’s from 7.30-9pm to hang out.
+Also, after evening service on the 3rd Sunday’s of the month, we go to the Webb’s from 7.30-9pm to hang out.
 To find out more about this ministry, please contact Gillian.

 • Senior’s Friday

 Seniors Friday is held from 10.30am to noon every Friday.
 It is perhaps best summed up with the words of one couple who attend, who said, ‘This is the highlight of the week for us’.
 Come along you will be made very welcome.
 If getting there is difficult, please contact Brian via email or by phoning 07773724558.

 We open with a good blether and catch up over food and a cuppa; there is then a short bible based devotional and prayer for the needs of those present; next comes a quiz, then we finish with singing two or three older hymns.

 The group is marked by laughter, friendship and companionship.
 It is mainly for the over 60’s, but we’re not precious about that, so we’re regularly joined by some under that age, together with some adults with additional support needs who live nearby.